Ayafahim/ObsidianStat/Proportions interference & tables.md

-# Investigate difference in on proportion in multiple groups
+# Investigate difference in on proportion in multiple groups or outcome of null hypothesis

 ![[Pasted image 20221216182950.png]]

 ```R